kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-a-server.md

 We've produced multiple versions of JATOS.
 The simplest version is JATOS alone, but other versions are bundled with Java JRE.
 On a server, it's best (though not necessary) to install JATOS without a bundled Java.
 This will make it easier to upgrade to new Java releases.

+### 2. [Optional] Install MySQL

+By default JATOS uses an embedded H2 database and no further setup is necessary but it can be easily configured to work with a MySQL database.

+Possible scenarios why one would use an external database are
+* the expected traffic is rather high and many users will run studies with many participants and the studies will store a lot of data in the database
+* to be able to do a regular database backup
+* higher trust in the reliability of MySQL (although we never had problems with H2)

+One could install the external database on the same server as JATOS is running or on an extra server depending on ones need.

+To let JATOS access MySQL it needs a database user called 'jatosuser' and a database called 'jatos'.
+One way to set up MySQL is this one:

+   1. Install MySQL (e.g. `sudo apt install mysql-server` on Ubuntu)

+   1. Log in: `mysql -u root -p`

+   1. Create a user for JATOS (change 'password') `GRANT ALL PRIVILEGES ON *.* TO 'jatosuser'@'localhost' IDENTIFIED BY 'password';`

+   1. Log out and log in with the newly created user: `mysql -u jatosuser -p`

+   1. Create a database for JATOS: `CREATE DATABASE jatos;`

+Appart from giving JATOS access to the database it is not necessary to set it up any further, e.g. to create any tables - JATOS is doing this automatically.

 ### 2. Install JATOS

 1. [Download JATOS](https://github.com/JATOS/JATOS/releases)